mcdaniel/pandas_tutorial/pandas_tutorial.md

 Now that we have some data, we are going to want to do something with it.
 For now, we just want to visuailze it, which means we want to create some figures that allow us to see something interesting.
 We will initially talk about mathplotlib, which is a visulization framework for data (see documentation and tutorial [here](https://matplotlib.org/stable/users/index.html#users-guide-index)).
 Later (below), we will talk about seaborne, which is an extension of the mathplotlib library with lots of cool extensions and modifications to make the plots easier to code and look better.

 The first thing to understand is a bit of terminology.
-Within Mathplotlib, you operate on graphs where are called **Figure**s, which may contain one more **Axes**.
-Axes are specified in terms of x-y or x-y-z coordinate in whatever coordinate system you are using.
+Within Mathplotlib, you operate on graphs where are called **Figure**s, which contains **Axes**, which in turn may contain one more **Axis** (we dicuss the difference between these objectt below--keenly the difference between Axes and Axis objects/data structures).
+Looking a bit ahead, Axis are ways to plot data that are specified in terms of x-y or x-y-z coordinate in whatever coordinate system you are using.
 There are other things like labels, legends, grids, spines, and whole lot more.
 The best way to visualize it all is looking a the diagram provided by the matplotlib documentation.

 ![parts of a figure](https://matplotlib.org/stable/_images/anatomy.png)

 I will describe what all of those mean and how to control many of them later.
 However, before getting into more complex use of graphs, data frames, etc.  lets do the simplest form of graph creation.
 You can simply create a figure and subplot (which is a kind of way to create an axes) by calling a base generator called .subplots().
 You then can add data by plotting via plot() and then show it using show().

-#### Mathplotlib example (mpl_example0.py)
+#### Mathplotlib example (mpl_example1.py)

     import matplotlib.pyplot as plt

     data = [
-      [-3.14,-2.89,-2.64,-2.39,...
-      [-0.00,-0.25,-0.48,-0.68,...
+      [-3.14,-2.89,-2.64,-2.39,... # real data in python file [-0.00,-0.25,-0.48,-0.68,...
     ]